colonbrack3t/Final-Year-Project-2022/README.md

 Overall repository for various sections of my Project

+To read the report for this thesis, see the `Report.pdf`.

 To access the sections of my project, simply switch between the branches.
 The releases section also has any available binaries.

 - [Final-Year-Project-2022](#final-year-project-2022)